vladimirgorealionstep/test-project/JIRA.md

 ---

 A RESTful app for helping farmers manage chicken coops easier.
-Each app manages 1 chicken coop.
 The owner is able to manage chickens and to access useful stats and projections.

+### Usecase:
+At the end of each day, the farm manager introduces manually informations into the system

 ---
 **Stack: python, flask, sqlite**